seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Construction

 At first, you need to construct a seqan3::sequence_file_input object that handles file access.
-In most cases you construct from a file name, but you can also construct a sequence file object directly from a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:
+In most cases, you construct from a file name, but you can also construct a sequence file object directly from a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:

 \snippet doc/tutorial/sequence_file/sequence_file_filename_construction.cpp main